mosesziregbe/adidas_usa_sales/README.md

 ### Data Format

-The dataset is provided in CSV (Comma-Separated Values) format, making it easily accessible and compatible with various data analysis tools and programming languages.
+The dataset is provided in XLSX (Microsoft Excel) format, making it easily accessible and compatible with various data analysis tools and programming languages.

 ### Usage